Sunday V.S. Sabbath Observance, What Happened???

 The Catholic papacy adopted this day of Sunday observance as well in order to distance themselves from the Jewish religion and to bring pagan worshipers into the Christian church.
 They did this to accommodate pagan religious practices, the culture of that time.
-In other words, Sunday was the day which pagans practiced as their religious day of worship.
+In other words, Sunday was the day that pagans practiced as their religious day of worship.
 They worshiped the Sun.

 So when did Sabbath observance come back into the picture for Christian believers?

-Sabbath keeping has been practiced starting after the last day of Creation, when God hallowed the Seventh day, on through the Jewish religion and into the Christian era.
-Even during the time of Roman Catholic papal rule, Sabbath keeping was practiced by those who rejected Roman Catholic dogma.
+Sabbath-keeping has been practiced starting after the last day of Creation, when God hallowed the Seventh-day, on through the Jewish religion, and into the Christian era.
+Even during the time of Roman Catholic papal rule, Sabbath-keeping was practiced by those who rejected Roman Catholic dogma.
 One group that held fast to Sabbath keeping was the Waldenses.
 This was a group of Christians that regarded Catholic practices as apostate teachings and fought to keep Bible truths alive during times of persecution and intolerance from the Catholic Church.